skyscrapers/documentation/coding_guidelines/terraform.md

 * access to the S3 bucket containing the Terraform state files
 * access to the DynamoDB table containing the Terraform state locks
 * permission to assume a more privileged role in the target "ops" accounts

+The [`terraform-state` module](https://github.com/skyscrapers/terraform-state#output) already creates a IAM policy that has the necessary access rights to the S3 bucket and DynamoDB table.
+And, as explained in the [Remote state section](#remote-state), the permission to assume roles in the "ops" accounts is handled in the `bootstrap` stack.

 This is the [Hashicorp's recommended approach for multi-account AWS architectures](https://www.terraform.io/docs/backends/types/s3.html#multi-account-aws-architecture), and these are some of its benefits: